-The facility has a staffing plan that provides for appropriate coverage and resident supervision.
-Each shift has a minimum staffing requirement that needs to be met in order for the prior shift to leave their designated post.
-The minimum staffing levels are as follows:
+The RIPP facility has created a set staffing pattern to allow appropriate staff coverage and client supervision.
+Each shift has minimum staffing requirement that needs to be met in orde for the prior shift to leave their designated posts.
+The minimum staffing requirements are as follows: